-2 INDICATIONS FOR USE
+2. INDICATIONS FOR USE

-The Zenith TX2 TAA Endovascular Graft with Pro-Form and the Z-Trak Plus Introduction System is indicated for the endovascular treatment of patient with aneurysms or ulcers of the descending thoracic aorta having vascular propulsers with the for another production and propulsers.

-- morphology suitable for endovascular repair (Fig. 5), including:
+The Zenith TX2 TAA Endovascular Graft with Pro-Form and the Z-Trak Plus Introduction System is indicated for the endovascular treatment of patients with aneurysms or ulcers of the descending thoracic aorta having vascular morphology suitable for endovascular repair (Fig. 5), including:

-Adequate iliac/femoral access compatible with the required introduction systems. - Non-aneurysmal aortic segments (fixation sites) proximal and distal to the aneurysm or ulcer: - with a length of at least 25 mm - with a diameter measured outer wall to outer wall of no greater than 38 mm and no less than 24 mm, and
+- · Adequate iliac/femoral access compatible with the required introduction systems, - Non-aneurysmal aortic segments (fixation sites) proximal and distal to the aneurysm or ulcer: • with a length of at least 25 mm - with a diameter measured outer wall to outer wall of no greater than 38 mm and no less than 24 mm, and

-3 CONTRAINDICATIONS
+3. CONTRAINDICATIONS